Ashprogrammer29/AI-Powered-PDF-Context-Retrieval-Chatbot-RAG/README.md

 **Repository:** [Ashprogrammer29/AI-Powered-PDF-Context-Retrieval-Chatbot-RAG](https://github.com/Ashprogrammer29/AI-Powered-PDF-Context-Retrieval-Chatbot-RAG)

 Unlock intelligent context retrieval and querying from your PDFs using state-of-the-art AI!
-This Retrieval-Augmented Generation (RAG) chatbot leverages FastAPI, LangChain, Google Gemini, and powerful vector search for document Q&A.
+This Retrieval-Augmented Generation (RAG) chatbot leverages FastAPI, LangChain, Google Gemini, and powerful vector search for document Q&A

 ---